marcuslim835/co-opeDown/README.md

 ### 2.3.5 Knowing Each Other Questions
 *Stage X-5 Questions are of this type.* <br>
-The GameController for this scene contains a TrivialQuestionsStage# script, while all the buttons (left, down, right) in the scene correlates with the 3 options present in the scenes to choose from. <br>
+The GameController for this scene contains a TrivialQuestionsGameLogic script, while all the buttons (left, down, right) in the scene correlates with the 3 options present in the scenes to choose from. <br>
-TrivialQuestionsStage# Inputs | Description
+TrivialQuestionsGameLogic Inputs | Description
 ------------ | -------------
 Question | A text object under Screen Canvas that displays the generated question from the question bank.
 Platform A | A text object under Screen Canvas that displays the first option related to the question in Question.